MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

   | 0     | Morton order                       |
   | 1     | Decoded geometry (canonical) order |

+### `--spherical_coord_flag=0|1`
+Controls the conversion of point co-ordinates used in attribute coding from the Cartesian domain to a scaled spherical domain.

 ### `--lod_neigh_bias=INT-VALUE-LIST`
 A set of three bias factors corresponding to the first, second and third geometry axes used to weight nearest neighbours during the LoD generation